 To order or for more information: contact Jack Bowler, Bowler Petrophysics, Inc., 730 17th Ave., Suite 835, Denver CO, 80202 USA.
 Phone: 303 860 1641. e-mail: jack@bowler-petrophysics.com.

-Single JLog 6 license price is US $ 1,595.00 domestic and international.
-Handling and shipping charges depend on location.
+Single JLog 11 license price is US $ 1,595.00 domestic and international.
+Handling, shipping and insurance charges depend on worldwide location.
+Customs, duty and brokerage fees are for the JLog recipient should they apply.
 Support is free by e-mail.
 No maintenance fee.

-JLog is shipped on CD with a USB port security key.
+JLog is shipped on CD (or USB Flash Drive if no user CD drive is available) along with a USB port security key.
 Please keep the key in a safe place.
 If the key is lost so is JLog.

 Payment is made in advance of shipment.
 If JLog does not solve your log analysis problems $1,595.00 will be refunded if JLog and the USB port security key are returned within 30 days.

-Previous version users may upgrade to version 6.
+Previous version users may upgrade to version 11.
 Contact Bowler Petrophysics for price that depends on present version.
-Handling and shipping charges depend on the ship to location.
-Previous version USB security keys will work with version 6.
-JLog 6 will read JLG files from all previous versions.
+Handling, insurance and shipping charges depend on the ship to location.
+Previous version USB security keys will work with version 11.
+JLog 11 will read JLG files from all previous versions.